alal9000/socializer_dev/scratch.md

 ==========================================================
 today:

-1. non logged in users should be able to browse an event
+1. non logged in users should be able to browse an event x
 2. ability to remove albums with trash can - removes
 3. add remove button to individual images
 4. mobile view for photos page
-5. profile_id is set as url parameter
+5. profile_id is set as url parameter x
-6. google social button is styled and google login is working
+6. google social button is styled and google login is working x
-7. make sure get_object_or_404 is implemented accross apps
+7. make sure get_object_or_404 is implemented accross apps x
 8. remove hi on HP for non-logged in users x
 9. testing